About Political Science

 - Political Sciences Student Learning Outcomes

 Faculty in Political Science teach and conduct research in a wide variety of areas, including American politics; African, Asian, and European studies; comparative politics; electoral politics; environmental studies; international relations; political theory; public administration and public policy; public law; queer and gender studies; and the politics of race, religion, and ethnicity.
-Many of our faculty also direct and participate in interdisciplinary programs, such as Environmental Science and Sustainability and Women's, Gender & Sexuality Studies, as well as programs in the Center for International Studies; the Center for Law, Justice & Culture; the Voinovich School of Leadership and Public Service.
+Many of our faculty also direct and participate in interdisciplinary programs, such as Environmental Science and Sustainability and Women's, Gender & Sexuality Studies, as well as programs in the Center for International Studies; the Center for Law, Justice & Culture; and the Voinovich School of Leadership and Public Service.

 Our faculty maintain a strong commitment to our students, as evidenced by an outstanding record of teaching awards.
 We focus on both academic and professional development of our students, with a public affairs internship program that enables students to earn academic credit while gaining valuable work experience in legal settings, state and local government, and non-profit organizations.
 We offer several vibrant honors programs, an affiliated undergraduate student association, and opportunities to participate in study abroad programs.
 Our students also find opportunities to interact with accomplished alumni working in government, business, and public affairs.

 Ohio University Political Science graduates are regularly admitted to the nation's most prestigious law schools and graduate programs.
 Our students also go on to a variety of careers in areas such as political organizing and campaigns, education, law and law enforcement, public administration, business, non-profit work, and international affairs.
 With preparation in political science, the career possibilities are endless.